Bayesian inference on group differences in multivariate categorical data: Simulation study

-Using the Gibbs samples for $T$, in the first simulation scenario, we obtain a posterior probability for the global alternative $\hat{\mbox{pr}}\{H_1 \mid (\boldsymbol{y}_1,x_1), \ldots, (\boldsymbol{y}_n,x_n)\}<0.05$, providing correct evidence of no group differences in the multivariate categorical data.
-We obtain similarly accurate performance for the other two simulation scenarios, providing a posterior probability $\hat{\mbox{pr}}\{H_1 \mid (\boldsymbol{y}_1,x_1), \ldots, (\boldsymbol{y}_n,x_n)\}>0.95$, which correctly highlights the global dependence between $\boldsymbol{Y}$ and $X$ in both scenarios.
-The permutation test proposed in \cite{pesarin2010} provided correct results in the first two scenarios --- when independence and dependence are evident from the marginals --- but failed to reject the hypothesis of independence with a $p$-value of $0.4$ in the third scenario.
-This is not surprising as this procedure aggregates $p$-values of multiple tests assessing evidence of group differences in the marginals --- which do not vary with groups in the third scenario.
+Using the Gibbs samples for $T$, in the first simulation scenario, we obtain a posterior probability for the global alternative $\hat{\mbox{pr}}\{H_1 \mid (\boldsymbol{y}_1,x_1), \ldots, (\boldsymbol{y}_n,x_n)\}<0.05$\footnote{The estimated posterior probability of $H_1$ can be easily obtained as the relative frequency of the MCMC samples in which $T=1$.}, providing correct evidence of no group differences in the multivariate categorical data.
+We observe similarly accurate performance for the other two simulation scenarios, providing a posterior probability $\hat{\mbox{pr}}\{H_1 \mid (\boldsymbol{y}_1,x_1), \ldots, (\boldsymbol{y}_n,x_n)\}>0.95$, which correctly highlights the global dependence between $\boldsymbol{Y}$ and $X$ in both scenarios.
+The permutation test proposed in \cite{pesarin2010} provided correct results in the first two scenarios---when independence and dependence are evident from the marginals---but failed to reject $H_0$ with a $p$-value of $0.4$ in the third scenario.
+This is not surprising, as this procedure aggregates $p$-values of multiple tests assessing evidence of group differences in the marginals---which do not vary with groups in the third scenario.
 We additionally attempted the global testing procedure based on the latent class analysis \citep{bolck2004}, estimating the latent classes with the \texttt{R} package \texttt{poLCA}.
 Also this approach produced accurate conclusions in the first two scenarios.
-However, we found the results quite unstable in the last case, even when the total number of classes is correctly set equal to the true value $H=5$.
+However, we found the results quite unstable in the last case.
 This may be related to the systematic bias associated with this procedure as well as possible convergence issues in the expectation-maximization algorithm.